 MN RETAIN RETURN TO WORK CASE MANAGER

-Return to Work Case Managers play a key role in working with patients and the patient care team to support patients returning to work.
+Return to Work Case Managers play a key role in working with patients and their healthcare team to support the patient’s ability to return to work.